vjos/xcommander/readme.md

 # xcommander

 ## Description
-The main script xcom checks whether there are more GPUs installed than expected, and starts X with an eGPU config if needed.
+Xcom is a small program to check whether there are more GPUs installed than expected, and start X with an eGPU config if necessary.

 ## Setup
-### Automated
+Most systems other than mine will require manual setup.
-Tested only on a T470 running Arch with an Aorus Gaming Box and GTX 750ti, it might work for you.
+The automated setup script has been tested on various laptops running Arch Linux with an Aorus Gaming Box and GTX 750ti, it might work for you.
-* clone repo to ~/programs/xcommander
-* run setup.sh with elevated permissions for my own personal config
+For a larger but more maintained alternative, see [egpu-switcher](https://github.com/hertg/egpu-switcher).

 ### Manual
 * On my system the default xorg config works fine with the igpu, however you may need to diy this depending on the hardware.